 Lignende saker

-- 23. september 2023Magnus Carlsen slo Hikaru Nakamura i finalen i Speed Chess Championship
+- 8. september 2024Magnus Carlsen knuste Firouzja i finalen i Speed Chess Championship

 Verdensranking sjakk: Det internasjonale sjakkforbundet, FIDE er ansvarlig for å oppdatere rankingen.